jonlpersson/ed-latimore/site/_posts/2020-10-29-dont-do-what-makes-you-happy--do-this-instead.md

 Most of us are not fortunate enough to stumble into a labor of love that also happens to make money, enhance our quality of life, and allows us to spread positivity to our surroundings.
 We need a different way to find work with personal meaning, financial reward, and that enables to enjoy life.

 It turns out, that way has been here all our lives.
 It’s just gone unnoticed.
-Somewhere between toddler and teenager, we forgot an obvious life lesson:&nbsp;*You are more likely to enjoy something you’re good at*.
+Somewhere between toddler and teenager, we forgot an obvious life lesson: *You are more likely to enjoy something you’re good at*.

 Intuitively, we understand this.
 In practice, we often try to accomplish this in reverse order: we try to find happiness first, and then we try to get good at it.
 Getting this order wrong may seem like a little thing but it makes a huge difference in the approach you take to finding happiness and adding meaning to your life.

 A challenge may not be fun at first, but it becomes fun as we learn.
 The more we learn, the better we do, the more we enjoy it.
 We discover what we love to do by becoming good at doing it.

-Without learning a new skill, adding to our knowledge, or gaining new experiences, it’s impossible to have a happy life.&nbsp; As the subtitle of Cal Newport’s *So Good They Can't Ignore You* says, “Skills trump passion in the quest for work you love.”
+Without learning a new skill, adding to our knowledge, or gaining new experiences, it’s impossible to have a happy life.
+As the subtitle of Cal Newport’s *So Good They Can't Ignore You* says, “Skills trump passion in the quest for work you love.”

 Cal Newport debunks the common belief that [“follow your passion”](https://www.calnewport.com/books/so-good/){: target="_blank" rel="noopener noreferrer"} is good advice.
 He he believes that: